Justinfan827/Resources/UdemyReactnotes.md

 - explicitly declare connections between JS files.
 - export default <Component>
 - When importing javascript files (that we write), need file reference to file we're trying to import.
 Not necessary for libraries, since there can't be conflicting names for libraries.
-Classes
+I.e. NEED TO USE RELATIVE PATH.

+Classes (Creating components with ES6 classes)
+- extends React.Component
+- Define method on class called render().
+Every class based component needs this render() method.
 State
+- Use Class Components

+Event handler:
+-